postcss/postcss-url/README.md

 #### `basePath`

-Specify the base path from where to search images
+Specify the base path where to search images from

 #### `assetsPath`

 _(default: `false`)_

-If you specify an `assetsPath`, the assets files would be copy in that destination
+If you specify an `assetsPath`, the assets files will be copied in that destination

 #### `useHash`

 _(default: `false`)_

-If is set in true the copy method is going to rename the path of the files by a hash name
+If set to `true` the copy method is going to rename the path of the files by a hash name

 ---